Types Of Sentences

 Imperative Sentence

-An imperative sentence gives a command or a request.
+An imperative sentence gives a command, makes a request, or offers advice.

-Imperative sentences do not have a subject as you is the implied subject.
-The imperative sentence is usually followed by a period (.).
+The subject (you) is often implied rather than directly stated.
+It usually ends with a period (.).
 Very strong commands may be followed by an exclamation point (!).

 Examples: